AA0100000101000001/Omnitrix/README.md

 ☐ Only enable GPIO outputs (LEDs) at the last moment
 ☐ Remove all Serial.println
 ☐ Conect battery with switch in 5V pin
+☐ Make Schematic using JLCPCB
 ☐ Make PCB

 # Future Plans:
 ☐ Make rotary encoder mechanism with micro switches
 ☐ Create the rest of the mechanics using a CAD program
+☐ Rewrite code to use GPIO interrupts
 ☐ Secret combination for Master Control Mode
 ☐ Smoother animation
 ☐ Xtra animation